poglesbyg/poglesbyg.github.io/_posts/2019-08-02-friday-pick-me-up.md

 ## The other part of my job

 I'm lucky in the fact that I am able to have a multifaceted job.
 I'm able to work on many different types of tasks on a daily basis.
 Some are more administrative, but others fall very heavily into the range of bioinformatics.

+## After lunch

+I had planned to write more this morning, but I got sucked into trying to figure out how Google analytics works.
+It is a very cool piece of software.
+Regardless, I'm now in the process of reading several articles and researching the different biobanks at large research universities.

+I hit that after lunch slump.
+It is half past 3 and I got tired.
+I already had a coffee, and I certainly don't need any more caffeine.
+I have my to do list and I need to just keep chugging through.
+What else do I need to do today?